Skip to Main Content

 A supplement to the Statistical Abstract of the United States with approximately 3,000 statistical time series which cover various periods from 1789 to 1945.

-A two-part compendium which includes more than 12,500 time series providing a statistical history of U.S. social, economic, political, & geographic development.
+A two-part compendium that includes more than 12,500 time series providing a statistical history of U.S. social, economic, political, & geographic development.
 (The library also un updated edition of this in the Reference Collection -- Ref HA202 .H57 2006

 IPUMS-USA (Minnesota Population Center) -- This is a project dedicated to collecting and distributing United States census data.
 Great place to locate Enumeration FormsPublished Census Volumes and Errata and Revisions